alfredwesterveld/php-auth/README.md

 I just don't think you should create yet another account to use a service.
-Also as another sidenote I would like to point out that if you don't use SSL your password would be sent over the wire in plaintext which I think is also pretty BAD. the (good) openid-providers have SSL in place.
+Also as another sidenote I would like to point out that if you don't use SSL your password would be sent over the wire in plaintext which I think is also pretty BAD. the (good) OpenID providers have SSL in place.
-I think you should use the very good [lightopenid](http://gitorious.org/lightopenid) library to use openid.
+I think you should use the very good [LightOpenID](http://gitorious.org/lightopenid) library to use openid.

 Requirements